Kinesiology and health students energize Iowa Special Olympics tournament

 Jackson Culp, ISU Physical Education Club president, jculp@iastate.edu

-Allison Martyr, writer/web assistant, College of Human Sciences Communications, agmhsci@iastate.edu
+Allison Martyr, writer/web assistant, College of Health and Human Sciences Communications, agmhsci@iastate.edu